 When is it necessary to standardise the current indicators?

 How common is a given disease?
 How high is the hospitalisation rate?
-What are the costs to the health care system?
-Many health and health care indicators are only meaningful in comparison if the size of the population to which they refer is known.
-For this reason, rates are calculated to present the numbers per 1000 or 100 000 inhabitants (crude rates).
+What are the costs to the healthcare system?
+Many health and healthcare indicators are only meaningful in comparison if the size of the population to which they refer is known.
+For this reason, percentages or rates are calculated to present the numbers per 1000 or 100 000 inhabitants (crude rates).

-In addition to the population number itself, further characteristics of the population are important.
+It is often interesting to observe differences between regions or population groups, or how the rates have changed over time.
+In order to correct for the effect of different population compositions in comparisons, the structural characteristics of the population must be taken into account.
 First and foremost are age and sex structure.
-One can expect, for instance, that in a very elderly population, certain diseases will be more common and that hospitalisation rates and the costs of the health care system will be higher.
-Or women of childbearing age, for example, will be seen to have more hospital stays than men of the same age.
+In a very elderly population, for example, one can expect that certain diseases will be more common and hospitalisation rates and the costs of the healthcare system will be higher compared with a younger population.
+It will also be observed that women of child-bearing age have more hospital stays than men of the same age.

 Major differences in a population’s demographic characteristics can be seen in particular in a global context.
 But there are also differences between Switzerland’s cantons.
-For example, in 2019, the population of the canton of Ticino with 23% aged 65 or over, was considerably older than that of the canton of Fribourg (16% 65+ year-olds).
+For example, in 2022, the population of the canton of Ticino (24% aged 65 or over) was considerably older than that of the canton of Fribourg (17% aged 65+, cf. G1).
 Changes to the composition of a given region’s population can also take place over time.

 If differences in composition are not taken into account, it can lead to distorted conclusions.
 These can be avoided through standardisation.
-Standardisation is a calculation enabling structurally different populations to be compared (e.g. in space or time).
-With standardisation, simple, intuitive access to the effective numbers is lost at the same time.
+Standardisation is a calculation enabling populations that are structurally different (e.g. in terms of location or time) to be compared.
+However, the standardised data no longer correspond to the actual number of cases or rates, which must be taken into account when interpreting the results.

-A standardisation leads, for example, to a reduction in the mortality of the canton of Ticino in 2018 from 892 to 738 deaths per 100 000 inhabitants.
-In the canton of Fribourg, standardisation leads to an increase in the rate from 646 to 814 deaths per 100 000 inhabitants.
+Standardisation leads, for example, to a reduction in the mortality rate of the canton of Ticino in 2022 from 991 to 762 deaths per 100 000 inhabitants.
+In the canton of Fribourg, standardisation leads to an increase in the rate from 739 to 909 deaths per 100 000 inhabitants.
 The higher crude (non-standardised) rate in Ticino can be explained by the older population compared with Fribourg.
-If both population groups are based on the same demographic composition (here the European standard population in 2010), the comparison shows lower mortality in Ticino.
+If both population groups are based on the same demographic structure (here the European standard population in 2010), the comparison shows lower mortality in the canton of Ticino.

 How does Obsan standardise indicators?

 Standardisation is carried out using the direct method.
-This means that group-specific rates (by age and sex) are calculated and weighted, so that they are adapted to the population composition of a theoretical standard population.
-The results can be compared with the results of other populations, but the converted results bear no direct (intuitive) relationship to the number of cases.
+This means that group-specific rates (by age and sex) are calculated and weighted to adjust them to the population composition of a theoretical standard population.
+This makes the results comparable between different population groups.
+With standardisation, simple, intuitive access to the effective numbers is lost at the same time.

 R : Age and sex-standardised rates